Standard Admission Requirements

 4. Applicant has submitted the application fee that pertains to their program of study

 In accordance with U.S. immigration law, Trinity does not allow non-immigrant aliens to register as full-time or degree-seeking students without an F-1 visa.
 Permanent residents are exempt from these limitations, as are certain other visa statuses (i.e., R-1 or H1B).
 It is the responsibility of the student to maintain legal immigration status.

-The EXCEL admissions staff is available to help you with any of these steps.
+The undergraduate admissions staff is available to help you with any of these steps.

 Regular Student: A student who is enrolled in a degree program at Trinity International University.

 Auditor: A student who is permitted to enroll in a course without being required to fulfill the normal requirements of a course when it is taken for credit.
 No credit is granted.
 Audited courses will be recorded on the official transcript.
 Those students wishing further knowledge of a particular topic, but not interested in pursuing a degree or additional credits are invited to audit any of the elective courses offered.
 To enroll, a person completes an audit application, registers, and pays the audit fee for each course.
 The school reserves the right to limit the number of students in any class.
 VA students seeking audit status are not approved for benefits by the DVA.

 It is recommended that auditors do all reading and writing assignments and prepare for each class.
 If assignments are submitted on their due dates, faculty may provide feedback on prepared work but will not assign grades.
 An auditor is required to follow the undergraduate attendance policy to successfully complete the course.